 Brainspotting: What is it?

-Brainspotting is a model of psychotherapy created by David Grand in 2003, to help people overcome negative and traumatic emotions, physical trauma, as well as psychologically-induced physical pain.
-Brainspotting has been used extensively with people who had experienced traumatic events such as Hurricane Katrina, the attacks on the World Trade Center, as well as war veterans.
+Brainspotting is a model of psychotherapy created by David Grand in 2003, to help people overcome negative and traumatic emotions, physical trauma, as well as psychologically induced physical pain.
+Brainspotting has been used extensively with people who have experienced traumatic events such as Hurricane Katrina, the attacks on the World Trade Center, as well as war veterans.

 Dr. Grand defines a “brainspot” as the eye position related to the energetic and emotional activation of a traumatic / emotionally charged issue within the brain, most likely in the amygdala, the hippocampus or the orbitofrontal cortex of the limbic system.
 These parts of the brain regulate emotion, motivation, impulse control, and memory.